-On December 21, 2011, we entered into a five-year syndicated credit agreement for an initial facility of \$175.0 million.
-The entire facility is available for revolving loans and the issuance of letters of credit and up to \$25.0 million of the facility is available for swingline loans.
-We have the option to increase the commitments under the Credit Agreement or enter into incremental term loans, subject to certain conditions, by up to an additional \$75.0 million upon receipt of additional commitments from new or existing lenders.
+On December 21, 2011, we entered into a five-year syndicated credit agreement (the "Credit Agreement") for an initial facility of \$175.0 million (the "Facility").
+The entire Facility is available for revolving loans and the issuance of letters of credit, and up to \$25.0 million of the Facility is available for swingline loans.
+We have the option to increase the commitments under the Facility or enter into incremental term loans, subject to certain conditions, by up to an additional \$75.0 million upon receipt of additional commitments from new or existing lenders.

-Revolving loans under the Credit Agreement bear interest, at our option, at either (1) ABR, which is the greatest of the Prime Rate, the Federal Funds Effective Rate plus 0.50% or adjusted LIBOR plus 1.00%, plus in each case an applicable margin ranging from 0.00% to 1.00%; or (2) adjusted LIBOR plus an applicable margin ranging from 1.00% to 2.00%.
-The applicable margin is determined based on our leverage ratio.
-Letters of credit issued under the Credit Agreement are subject to a letter of credit fee of 1.00% to 2.00%, based on our leverage ratio and a fronting fee of 0.125%.
+Revolving loans under the Facility bear interest, at our option, at either (1) ABR, which is the greatest of the Prime Rate, the Federal Funds Effective Rate plus 0.50% or adjusted LIBOR plus 1.00%, plus in each case an applicable margin ranging from 0.00% to 1.00%; or (2) adjusted LIBOR plus an applicable margin ranging from 1.00% to 2.00%.
+The applicable margin is determined based on our leverage ratio (the "Leverage Ratio"), defined under the Credit Agreement as consolidated total indebtedness divided by consolidated EBITDA as defined by the Credit Agreement ("Consolidated EBITDA").
+Letters of credit issued under the Facility are subject to a letter of credit fee of 1.00% to 2.00%, based on our Leverage Ratio and a fronting fee of 0.125%.
 Swingline loans will bear interest at the ABR Rate.
-We are required to pay a 0.2% commitment fee on the unused portion of the credit facility.
+We are required to pay a 0.2% commitment fee on the unused portion of the Facility.

-Subject to certain exceptions, the Credit Agreement is secured by substantially all of our assets and the assets of all of our subsidiaries and by a pledge of all of the capital stock of our subsidiaries.
-Our subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
+Subject to certain exceptions, the Facility is secured by substantially all of our assets and the assets of all of our subsidiaries and by a pledge of all of the capital stock of our subsidiaries.
+Our subsidiaries also guarantee the repayment of all amounts due under the Facility.
 The Credit Agreement provides for customary events of default.
-If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Credit Agreement may be accelerated and may become or be declared immediately due and payable.
+If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.

-Under the Credit Agreement, we are subject to certain financial covenants, a leveraged debt ratio and a minimum interest coverage ratio and we were in compliance at December 31, 2012.
+Under the Credit Agreement, we are subject to certain financial covenants, a Leverage Ratio and an interest coverage ratio ("Interest Coverage Ratio"), defined under the Credit Agreement as Consolidated EBITDA divided by interest expense.
 The Credit Agreement also contains a number of covenants including limitations on asset sales, investments, indebtedness and liens.
+We were in compliance with all covenants at December 31, 2014.

-As of December 31, 2012, we had no debt outstanding.
-We had approximately \$19.7 million in letters of credit outstanding under the facility at an interest rate of 1.13%.
-As of December 31, 2012, we had \$155.3 million available for borrowing under the Credit Agreement.
-As of December 31, 2011, the Company had \$10.0 million in revolving loans outstanding under Credit Agreement at an interest rate of 1.31%, and \$17.2 million in letters of credit outstanding under the facility at an interest rate of 1.13%.
+As of December 31, 2014, we had no debt outstanding.
+We had approximately \$19.3 million in irrevocable standby letters of credit outstanding under our Credit Agreement at an interest rate of 1.125%.
+As of December 31, 2014, we had \$155.7 million available for borrowing under our Credit Agreement.
+As of December 31, 2013, we had no debt outstanding.
+We had approximately \$18.4 million in irrevocable standby letters of credit outstanding under our Credit Agreement at an interest rate of 1.125%.